Anxiety Therapy in Eugene

 Regardless of how anxiety appears, it is often exhausting.
 Many people feel as though they are constantly managing something: anticipating problems, replaying conversations, or scanning for what might go wrong next.

 From an existential perspective, anxiety can often be understood as a meaningful response to uncertainty or responsibility.
-It frequently arises when something important is at stake—our relationships, sense of security, direction in life, or core values.
+It frequently arises when something important is at stake—our relationships, sense of security, or direction in life.

 What Anxiety Can Feel Like